AnthonyLNguyen/notes/cs408/notes.md

 	+ axioms (facts) and rules to deduce new facts
   - prolog, prolog++
 * Object Oriented Programming
-	+ Programming based on the use of classes as objects
+	+ Programming based on the concept of "objects", which may contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.
   - java, C++, python, ruby